Template · Fleet

 • Side and marker lights: All operational.
 Relevant for longer vehicles.

-• Number plate lights: Operational (rear number plate must be illuminated at night).
+• Number plate lights: Operational.
+The rear plate must be illuminated at night.

 • Windscreen: No cracks or chips in the driver's line of sight.
 Clean inside and out.
 Screen wash reservoir full.